On Building Insanely Great Products

-On the 22 January 1984, 35 years ago today, the Raiders beat the Redsocks in historic fashion.
-Marcus Allen lead his team to a 38-9 victory, claiming the record for the most points scored in Super Bowl history.
+On January 22, 1984, 35 years ago today, the Raiders beat the Redskins in historic fashion.
+Marcus Allen led his team to a 38-9 victory, claiming the record for the most points scored in Super Bowl history.
 It was also the day that Apple introduced the Macintosh.

-During the third quarter timeout, 77.62 million Americans watched what AdAge would later call the “the most influential commercial ever made”.
-The sixty second ad was a call to arms.
-An ideological statement that showed Apple as the defender of creativity and individualism in the information age.
+During a third-quarter timeout, 77.62 million Americans watched what AdAge would later call "the most influential commercial ever made."
+The sixty-second ad was a call to arms—a bold ideological statement that portrayed Apple as the defender of creativity and individualism in the information age.

 Big Brother